1. Development of kittens

 -

-The kittens' ears, which were small and folded at birth, are increasingly standing up.
+The kittens' ears, which are small and somewhat folded at birth, gradually become more upright.

 -

-The baby blue color of the irises is starting to change color.
+The baby blue color of the irises is starting to fade.

 -

-The kittens are playing and wrestling with each other a lot.
-The mother cat is also a nice plaything.
+The kittens play and wrestle with each other a lot.
+The mother cat is also a nice play device.

 -

-After toilet training, most kittens are already reasonably litter-box trained by week 5.
+After toilet training, most kittens are reasonably litter box trained by week 5.

 -